 7) What is Statistical Process Control (SPC)?

-Sample Answer: Statistical Process Control (SPC) is a method using statistical technique for control, monitoring, and improving the process.
+Sample Answer: Statistical Process Control (SPC) is a method using statistical techniques for control, monitoring, and improving the process.
 This method involves analysing process data to distinguish between special-cause variation and the common-cause variation inherent to the process.

-8) What is the purpose of the Six Sigma methodology?
+8) What is the purpose of the Six Sigma Methodology?

 Sample Answer: The Six Sigma methodology is a way of trying to improve quality by reducing variations and defects within processes.
 This, in turn, will improve quality, efficiency, and customer satisfaction.
 It is about systematically trying to look for the source of that variation and trying to eliminate the same for flawless or near-perfect results.